Physician Assistant Studies

 Goal One: Graduates Will Demonstrate Core Medical Knowledge Appropriate to PA Professionals

-- Understand etiologies, risk factors, underlying pathologic process, and epidemiology for medical conditions;
+- Describe and apply etiologies, risk factors, underlying pathophysiologic processes, and epidemiology for medical conditions;

-- Identify signs and symptoms of medical conditions;
+- Recognize and interpret signs and symptoms of medical conditions;

 - Manage general medical and surgical conditions to include: understanding the indications, contraindications, side effects, interactions, and adverse reactions of pharmacologic agents and other relevant treatment modalities;